kovidgoyal/kitty/docs/graphics-protocol.rst

 In order to know what size of images to display and how to position them, the client must be able to get the window size in pixels and the number of cells per row and column.
+The cell width is then simply the window size divided by the number of rows.
 This can be done by using the ``TIOCGWINSZ`` ioctl.
 Some code to demonstrate its use

 .. tab:: C